pkalyankumar1010/RISCV-MYTH/README.md

                             ($op[1:0] == 2'b11) ? $quot[31:0] : 32'b0 )
                             ;
         ```
+- Should start with RV_D3SK3_L1_Pipelined Logic And Re-Timing video Tomorrow
 ### Coding a RISC-V CPU Subset

 ### Pipelining and Completing your CPU